KungumapriyaaMKP/InfosysSpringboard/README.md

 Isha: did anyone of u prepare the ppt?
 We will be the first group presenting today

-varshitha:i told right i have internals soo I didn't did isha upto tuessday i have internals.
+varshitha:i told right i have internals soo I didn't did isha upto tuesday i have internals. now what we should do.